zewenw/aws/solution architecture/note/Classic  Solutions Architecture.md

 - **CIDR** shouldn't overlap, and the max CIDR size in AWS is /16, 5 IP are reserved by AWS
 - **VPC Peering** route tables must be updated in both VPCs that are peered.
 - **Amazon S3 & DynamoDB** are the two services have a VPC Gateway Endpoint, all the other have an interface endpoint(Powered by Private Link,  means a private IP)
+- **AWS VPN Cloud-Hub** allows you to securely communicate with multiple sites using AWS VPN, it operates on a simple hub-and-spoke model that you can use with or without a VPC.
+- **Dual-Stack** refers to the capability of a network or a system to support both IPv4 and IPv6.
+- **AWS Backup** centrally manage and automate backups across AWS services.